-NOTE: Your ability as a client user to access and change Wireless Event Viewer Settings, may be disabled by
+NOTE: Your ability as a client user to access and change Wireless Event Viewer Settings, may be disabled by your Administrator.
+If so, some settings will be grayed out.

 Settings Command

 The Settings command lets you access various settings that govern wireless event logging.
 This command invokes a window with three tabs: